The Covert Comic Home Page

 *

 Secret 92.11.
-If it's a covert operation, you deny that you did it, but you don't necessarily deny it happened.
-If it's a clandestine operation, you deny it happened, but you don't necessarily deny that you did it.
+If it's a covert operation, you deny that you did it, but you don't necessarily deny that it happened.
+If it's a clandestine operation, you deny that it happened, but you don't necessarily deny that you did it.

 *